Easy Air Fryer Fried Pickles

 • Use shallow bowls to dredge the pickle chips in.

-• For a low carb version, use almond flour for coating.
+• For a low carb version, use almond flour for the flour mixture for coating.

 • If you prefer, you can use seasoned all purpose flour mixture to make these instead of breadcrumbs.